sowens23/CS-F311/README.md

 ## 2023-11-27
   ### Hash Tables
-  - Load factor for a hash table is calculated by taking the # of key's inserted (included linked list buckets) divided by total buckets available.
+  - Load factor for a hash table is calculated by taking the # of key's inserted (included linked list buckets) divided by total buckets available.6
     - This means that for open hashing, your load factor can be greater than 1.
     - For closed hashing, and for your average hash table, the load factor is generally less than 1.
   - Worst-case performance for Hash Table is Linear time.